James-Decatur/UD-vs-SUD/README.md

 # UD-vs-SUD
-Analyzing the performance of a graph-based and transition-based parser with similar architectures - within the UD and SUD scheme.
+Analyzing the performance of a graph-based and transition-based parser with similar architectures - within the UD and SUD schemes.

 UUParser v2.4 - https://github.com/UppsalaNLP/uuparser